 Tips for a Good Fitting BraClick thumbnail to view full-size

 The Bra Buying Issue: I think the worst part of all this is bra shopping.
 DD is common for 40DD people, but when you are thin and larger chested, forget it.
 IMPOSSIBLE.
-I have less fingers and toes than how many times I have gone bra shopping and left crying.
+I have fewer fingers and toes than how many times I have gone bra shopping and left crying.

 I remember the first time I went from 34D to 34DD and actually I was pushing DDD right then.
 The Victoria Secret Lady said, "I'm really sorry, we don't have anything in that size.
 Really?
 Nothing in that size?
 You are Victoria Secret for goodness sakes.
 It was about three years after that they started selling my size, and only one bra that was cute.
 Since then, they have begun marketing to us more awkwardly shaped, skinny ribs, larger chest.
 I partly think it's because of the increase in breast implants or my mom thinks that girls today are growing bigger boobs because of hormones in meat.
 For whatever reason, Victoria Secret finally sells my size with more choices to choose from.

 © 2010 Angela Michelle Schultz